-Dust weekly with a long-handle duster, such as a Swiffer, that traps dust and cobwebs.
+Dust weekly with a long-handled duster, such as a Swiffer, that traps dust and cobwebs.
 For a more thorough cleaning, wipe the insides of canisters and the bulbs with a microfiber cloth or a slightly damp rag.

 Caution: Before cleaning, make sure the electricity is off and the bulb is cool.

 Dust the lights on ceiling fans weekly when you clean the fan blades.
 When a bulb goes out and you have to climb a ladder anyway, clean globes and bulbs with a microfiber cloth.
 If the globes are really dirty, take them down and clean with soapy water or a cleaning solution.

 When removing or returning globes or bulbs, be sure not to steady yourself by grabbing fan blades, which will turn if touched.

 Tricks of the Trade